oakes/play-clj/TUTORIAL.md

     )
 ```

 If takes the same form as the other functions, expecting a new entities vector to be returned at the end.
 The first argument, `screen`, which we haven't talked about yet, is a Clojure map containing various important values.
-In the `:on-key-down` function, it will contain a `:keycode` which indicates what key was pressed.
+In the `:on-key-down` function, it will contain a `:key` which indicates what key was pressed.

 To figure out what key it refers to, you'll need to compare it to a known key code, which you can get with `key-code`.
 See [the documentation](http://oakes.github.io/play-clj/core.key-code.html) or the example below to learn how to use it.